Solid rocket motorsColorado Springs

 JN1DXJ1NPD59

-Every critical subsystem,
+Every critical subsystem, manufactured in-house.

 No supply chain bottlenecks.
 No geometry constraints from legacy tooling.
 Full traceability from raw chemistry to flight-ready motor.